tesserahq/.github/profile/README.md

 - **Modularity**: each service stands on its own.
 - **Harmony**: together, they create a cohesive system.
 - **Craftsmanship**: like a mosaic, it’s designed with care and precision.

+## 🧩 Intentional Modularity and Service Boundaries

+Tessera’s architecture — many small services, each responsible for exactly one thing — is intentional.

+This framework started as an AI-first experiment built by a very small team: one backend engineer and one frontend engineer.
+Early on, we discovered a critical constraint when working with AI models: smaller, well-defined contexts produce dramatically better results than large, monolithic codebases.
+Splitting responsibilities into focused services allowed AI tools to reason more accurately, generate safer changes, and operate with far less ambiguity.

+As a result:
+* Each service does one thing, and only one thing
+* Each service has its own management portal
+* Each codebase stays small, explicit, and easy to reason about

+This structure makes the system easier to evolve over time.
+Improving or replacing a service rarely requires understanding the entire platform.
+It also significantly lowers the barrier to onboarding new contributors, since there is no massive shared context to absorb before being productive.

+Trade-offs and Why They’re Acceptable

+Yes, this approach introduces overhead:

+* More repositories
+* More services
+* More web apps and deployments

+This is a real cost, and it’s acknowledged.

+However, modern AI tooling changes the equation.
+With tools like Claude Code and similar agents, it is now practical to perform coordinated changes across multiple repositories using a single prompt.
+To go further, we built our own MCP (Model Context Protocol) to orchestrate multi-service workflows and reduce friction when working across the ecosystem.

+In practice, this means:

+* Cross-repo refactors are fast
+* Repetitive work is automated
+* Cognitive load stays low, even as the system grows

+Philosophy Summary

+Tessera optimizes for:

+* Small contexts over large abstractions
+* Clear boundaries over convenience
+* Long-term adaptability over short-term simplicity

+The result is a system that scales with people, AI, and change — without collapsing under its own complexity.